yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 * Only nodes behind the internal firewall run Admin Node Managers
 * DMZ has multiple zones, and only nodes behind the firewall run Admin Node Managers

+You must configure at least two Admin Node Managers in a domain for high availability and security.
+For details on how to configure and secure multiple Admin Node Managers in a domain, see [Configure Admin Node Manager high availability](/docs/apigtw_admin/admin_node_mngr).

 **Scenario 1—Admin Node Managers in DMZ**:

 In this deployment pattern, all nodes in the DMZ run an Admin Node Manager in active/active mode.
 For example: